farrellsc/farrellsc.github.io/_posts/2018-06-23-Linked-List.markdown

     return false;
 }
 ```
+to index the cycle starting node, use another slow from head after the first slow meets fast

 ### <span id="concatenation">2.5 Concatenation</span>
 Here it make two concatenations: new1 = l1+l2, new2 = l2+l1.
 So if there exists a node where l1 and l2 intersects, number of nodes before the node would be equal.